willyjk/pdsnd_github/README.md

 Git Course Final Project

 ### Description
-Describe what your project is about and what it does
+Project is about using Git and demonstrating my ability to use it.
+Once complete, the project will be uploaded to GitHub.

 ### Files used
 Include the files used